guiaria/imdb_webcrawling/README.md

 # imdb_webcrawling
-crawling data from imdb

-# Collect 200 page of movie link in imdb year 2016
-# Extract data into dataframe as follow
+ Collect 200 page of movie link in imdb year 2016 Extract data into dataframe as follow
     #   • Title
     #   • Rating
     #   • Description